-A 2015 study by Pagefair and Adobe revealed that more than 16% of US internet users use adblock software.
-Globally, ads worth $22 billion are blocked – comprising more than 14% of the worldwide online advertising budget.
-These numbers have grown by 41% compared to the previous months in 2014.
-The countries with the world’s highest adblock adoption are Germany (25%), Poland (35%) and Greece (37%).
-And these numbers are expected to rise: even today adblock adoption between 18-24 year old web users is more than 50% higher than for the average internet user.
-In general, the incidence of adblocking is inversely related with the users’ age.
-Moreover, top income earners also show a disproportionally high adoption that is, depending on the age group, 10 to 20 percent higher than on average (You can check your Google Analytics to see if your demographic overlaps with this data).
+A 2015 study by PageFair and Adobe revealed over 16 per cent of US internet users use ad-block software.
+Globally, ads worth $22 billion are blocked – more than 14 per cent of the world’s online advertising budget.
+These numbers grew by 41 per cent compared to 2014.
+The countries with the world’s highest ad-block adoption were Germany (25 per cent), Poland (35 per cent) and Greece (37 per cent).
+And these numbers are expected to rise.

+Studies show the younger you are, the more likely you are to block ads.
+Moreover, top income earners also show a disproportionally high adoption of ad-block software that is, depending on the age group, 10 to 20 percent higher than on average (you can check your Google Analytics to see if your demographic overlaps with this data).

-Most adblockers not only block advertisements, but also block tracking tools such as Google Analytics as their value proposition towards users includes improving privacy.
-That makes it harder to determine the exact share of adblock users on your websites and the damage it causes to your business.
+Most adblockers not only block advertisements, but also tracking tools such as Google Analytics – as improving privacy is part of their value proposition.
+That makes it harder to determine the exact share of ad-block users on your websites and any resulting damage to your business.

 - Standard ads

 Mostly sponsored sections below articles

 Sponsored postings that are closely adapted to the look and feel of a website (e.g. sponsored tweets on Twitter)